fixmanish/pig-game-ludo/README.md

 This Pig Game (also known as Ludo) is a simple dice game where two players take turns to roll a dice and accumulate scores.
 The project was developed as a part of the JavaScript Bootcamp course guided by Jonas Schemdtmann.
 It demonstrates the concepts of DOM Manipulation using HTML, CSS, and JavaScript.

+You can try the game here - https://fixmanish.github.io/pig-game-ludo/

 ## Game Overview 🐷

 ![image](https://github.com/fixmanish/pig-game-ludo/assets/131751286/d9e26f40-f0b8-49b2-9a1a-3a9b6b387eea)